Germany Expected To Put Right-Wing AfD Under Surveillance For Violating Constitution

 Germany's Bundesamt für Verfassungsschutz, the Federal Office for the Protection of the Constitution, is constantly on the lookout for potential threats to Germany's democratic constitutional system, and it has wide-ranging powers when it finds them.

-Amann says the agency has identified instances of AfD politicians denigrating Muslim migrants to Germany.
-"They were all treated as potential terrorists," she says.
+Amann said the agency has identified instances of AfD politicians denigrating Muslim migrants to Germany.
+"They were all treated as potential terrorists," she said.
 "They were dehumanized in the speeches.
 They were compared to animals.
 The [agency] report made it quite clear that these people had crossed a line."

 Some AfD politicians have also trivialized Germany's Nazi past.
 Speaking at an AfD event in 2017, the leader of the Flügel wing, Bjorn Höcke, called the Holocaust Memorial in Berlin a "monument of shame."
 A year later, AfD parliamentary leader Alexander Gauland likened Germany's Nazi era to "a speck of bird s*** in more than 1,000 years of successful German history."

-"If you look at how the AfD has been behaving for some time now, it's clear it's acting against our democracy and our constitution," says Social Democrat parliamentarian Thomas Hitschler, a member of the parliamentary committee that reviews Germany's intelligence agencies.
-He says the Verfassungsschutz agency has spent two years gathering evidence to inform the decision that is expected to put the entire AfD under watch.
+"If you look at how the AfD has been behaving for some time now, it's clear it's acting against our democracy and our constitution," said Social Democrat parliamentarian Thomas Hitschler, a member of the parliamentary committee that reviews Germany's intelligence agencies.
+He said the Verfassungsschutz agency has spent two years gathering evidence to inform the decision that is expected to put the entire AfD under watch.

-"If you have an opposition party which is very successful within a very short time, we become a danger for the ruling parties," says Pazderski, "especially for the conservative CDU.
+"If you have an opposition party which is very successful within a very short time, we become a danger for the ruling parties," Pazderski said, "especially for the conservative CDU.
 And this is a reason why they are trying to stigmatize us and to really put us in the Nazi corner and also to spread strong rumors."

 Hitschler insists the process is not political and the agency's findings must withstand tough legal scrutiny.

 The AfD is already preparing for the decision.
-This week, the party published a position paper that represents a U-turn in how it sees immigrants, insisting that it is a party for all German citizens, even naturalized citizens.
+This week, the party published a position paper that represents a U-turn in how it sees immigrants, insisting that it is a party for all Germans, even naturalized citizens.

-Der Spiegel's Amann says tightened surveillance on the AfD will affect civil servants like police officers and military personnel, who may cancel their membership out of fear of losing their jobs.
+Der Spiegel's Amann says tightened surveillance on the AfD will affect civil servants such as police officers and military personnel, who may cancel their membership out of fear of losing their jobs.

-While the Verfassungsschutz agency is able to tap phones and use informants to gather information on whomever it monitors, Maier says he hasn't noticed the surveillance.
-But he says it has changed the way he and his associates communicate.
+While the Verfassungsschutz agency is able to tap phones and use informants to gather information on whomever it monitors, Maier said he hasn't noticed the surveillance.
+But he said it has changed the way he and his associates communicate.

-"We don't talk about confidential topics on the phone or online anymore and people from the outside contacting us do so with care now, knowing that somebody is possibly listening," he writes.
+"We don't talk about confidential topics on the phone or online anymore and people from the outside contacting us do so with care now, knowing that somebody is possibly listening," he wrote.

-When Germany announces the AfD is under surveillance, Pazderski says it can expect an immediate lawsuit challenging the decision.
-And that, he says, may take years to resolve.
+When Germany announces the AfD is under surveillance, Pazderski said it can expect an immediate lawsuit challenging the decision.
+And that, he said, may take years to resolve.

 Esme Nicholson contributed to this report from Berlin.